Hallelujah78/crossword-app/NOTES.md

 - ***THIS IS DONE***

 ## Todo 4/6/2024
-- pressing delete removes the letter from the currently focused cell
+~~- pressing delete removes the letter from the currently focused cell~~ DONE
-  - if there is no letter, it causes the previous cell to be focused
+  - ~~if there is no letter, it causes the previous cell to be focused~~
-  - if there is a letter, it removes the letter but the focus remains on that cell
+  - ~~if there is a letter, it removes the letter but the focus remains on that cell~~
-  - continuing to press delete when the first cell of an answer contains no letter has no effect
+  - ~~continuing to press delete when the first cell of an answer contains no letter has no effect~~
-- entering a letter into a cell, causes the focus to switch to the next cell in the clue (if there is one)
+- ~~entering a letter into a cell, causes the focus to switch to the next cell in the clue (if there is one)~~ DONE
 - if no clue/cell is selected, tab acts in the normal way
 - display the hyphen on the grid for hyphenated words
 - display a heavy border on the grid for spaces between words